24/7 Emergency Service

 How often should a fire suppression system be serviced?

-Service frequency depends on the type of system and occupancy.
+Service frequency depends on the system type and occupancy.
 Commercial kitchen systems are typically inspected every six months, while many other systems require annual inspection and testing.
 Regular servicing ensures the system functions properly and remains compliant with fire safety regulations.

 Conclusion